 Social anxiety shares psychological avoidance properties with other phobias.
 Basically, the more a person avoids a situation that creates anxiety, the more it reinforces the idea that this situation must be avoided in order to ensure safety.

 The longer you avoid a behavior, the tougher it is to make yourself do it again.
 This brings two points:

-1) if you’ve avoided social engagement for a period of time, breaking the chain is important, otherwise the desire to stay removed will continue to intensify; and 2) If you try to socially engage and get “knocked down” (things don’t go as well as you hoped, felt some awkwardness, etc.), it is important to get back up and keep at it, even though the urge will be to further avoid.
+1) if you’ve avoided social engagement for a period of time, breaking the chain is important, otherwise the desire to stay removed will continue to intensify; and 2) If you try to socially engage and get “knocked down” (things don’t go as well as you hoped, etc.), it is important to get back up and keep at it, even though the urge will be to further avoid.

 Exposure therapy is a common treatment method in Cognitive-Behavioral Therapy (CBT).
 The idea is to go step by step, taking small and manageable risks to work towards a goal.
-For example, if your goal is to be able to go to a bar and comfortably approach men or women for conversations, and we’re starting from a point of not having been out socially in two years, a good starting step could be to just literally get dressed in the clothes you would wear out, without actually going out (the best starting point is generally where the first bit of resistance or anxiety shows up).
+For example, if your goal is to be able to go to a bar and comfortably approach people for conversations, and we’re starting from a point of not having been out socially in two years, a good starting step could be to just literally get dressed in the clothes you would wear out, without actually going out (the best starting point is generally where the first bit of resistance or anxiety shows up).

 When that step is comfortable, then another step is added, and so on.
 Eventually, you’ll be saying “hello” to people and striking up conversations.